John Robinson (bishop of Woolwich): Jesus and His Coming (1957)

 In this book, an analysis of the early history of the doctrine of the parousia, Robinson states: "That the heart of the Christian hope was now, once more to 'wait for God's son from heaven', for a second and final coming which would complete and crown the first, is a belief for which we have found no firm foundation in the words of Jesus himself."
 Robinson further argued that there was a tendency in the early church to alter the meaning of sayings of Jesus that originally referred to his death and ascension into heaven, to refer to an event in the future that had not yet happened.
 (Note: "It is this shift of emphasis which, I believe, may be seen at work upon the sayings of Jesus and was to prove one of the most potent factors in attributing to him a concern with a second event lying beyond his on ministry.
 In the course of transmission his teaching became focused not upon the present event whose urgency he was proclaiming but upon another event whose imminence he was predicting. [...]
 His concern was with the present moment, with the crisis introduced into history by the advent of the Kingdom of God, at work proleptically in his ministry and shortly to be 'fulfilled' in his death and vindication.")

+Liturgy coming to Life (1960)

+As the Preface says, "This book is an account of liturgical experiment at Clare College, Cambridge, of which I was privileged to be Dean from 1951 to 1959.
+It seeks to describe how liturgy can come to life."
+At the time of that experiment there was widespread dissatisfaction with the uniform use of the Book of Common Prayer, especially for Holy Communion, particularly amongst the emerging more rebellious younger generation.
+Despite much debate, both popular and academic, there seem no prospect of change.
+In this context, Robinson revitalised worship at the college chapel through attention to actions: what worshippers did rather than what they said.
+He also formed the view that the message conveyed by conventional worship did not align with his interpretation of the essential gospel message.
+The foundation of this work derives from recognising that the term liturgy comes from two Greek words, laos and ergon, meaning people and work.
+Critically, he argued, liturgy should be about what people do together.
+If it had not been overtaken by the work of the Liturgical Commission that soon after produced Series 1, and that followed it up the Common Worship, it might have remained a more seminal memory.